This article introduces the SLURM scheduler queues/partitions for batch job submissions to LOTUS. It covers:

 Serial and array jobs with a single CPU core should be submitted to one of the following serial queues depending on the job duration and the memory requirement.
 The default queue is

-Serial or array jobs with a single CPU core and run time less than 24 hrs should be submitted to
+Serial and/or array jobs with a single CPU core each and run time less than 24 hrs should be submitted to the

 Jobs requiring more than one CPU core should be submitted to one of the following parallel queues depending on the type of parallelisms such as shared memory or distributed memory jobs.